tom-draper/api-analytics/analytics/python/python/README.md

 if __name__ == "__main__":
     app = make_app()
-    app.listen(8000)
+    app.listen(8080)
     IOLoop.instance().start()
 ```

 ### 3. View your analytics

 Your API will now log and store incoming request data on all valid routes.
-Your logged data can be viewed using two methods: through visualizations and stats on our dashboard, or accessed directly via our data API.
+Your logged data can be viewed using two methods:

+1. Through visualizations and statistics on our dashboard
+2. Accessed directly via our data API

 You can use the same API key across multiple APIs, but all your data will appear in the same dashboard.
-We recommend generating a new API key for each additional API you want analytics for.
+We recommend generating a new API key for each additional API server you want analytics for.

 #### Dashboard